Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Are Gummy Bears Good for My Dog?

-As we have mentioned, there is very little in a gummy bear besides gelatin and sugar or xylitol, so there is no nutritional benefit in feeding this food to your pet.
+As we mentioned, there is very little in a gummy bear besides gelatin and sugar or xylitol, so there is no nutritional benefit in feeding them to your pet.
 There is some evidence that gelatin can help ease joint pain, but you will not feed enough to your pet to see a benefit in this area.

-Since we don’t recommend feeding any store-bought brand of gummy bear to your pet, we have sought out a recipe you can make at home.
-We found the perfect recipe at Fluffy Planet that allows you to create a safe gummy treat to give your pet in just a few steps.
+Since we don’t recommend feeding your pet any store-bought brand of gummy bear, we found a recipe you can make at home.
+We found the perfect recipe at Fluffy Planet that allows you to create a safe gummy treat for your pet in just a few steps.

 Gummy Treat for Dogs